 Alice’s Adventures in Wonderland (commonly shortened to Alice in Wonderland) is an 1865 novel written by English author Charles Lutwidge Dodgson under the pseudonym Lewis Carroll.
 It tells the story of a girl named Alice who falls down a rabbit hole into a fantasy world populated by peculiar and anthropomorphic creatures.
-The tale plays with logic in ways that have given the story lasting popularity with adults as well as children.
-It is considered to be one of the best examples of the literary nonsense genre, and its narrative course and structure have been enormously influential, especially in the fantasy genre.
+The tale plays with logic in ways that have given the story lasting popularity with adults and children.
+It is considered one of the best examples of the literary nonsense genre, and its narrative course and structure have been enormously influential, especially in the fantasy genre.

 Alice is sitting with her sister outdoors when she spies a White Rabbit with a pocket watch.
-Fascinated by the sight, she follows the rabbit down the hole.
+Fascinated by the sight, she follows the Rabbit down the hole.
 She falls for a long time and finds herself in a long hallway full of doors.
-There is also a key on the table, which unlocks a tiny door; through this door, she spies a beautiful garden.
-She longs to get there, but the door is too small.
+A key on the table also unlocks a tiny door; she spies a beautiful garden through this door.
+She longs to get there, but the door needs to be bigger.
 Soon, she finds a drink with a note that asks her to drink it.
-There is later a cake with a note that tells her to eat; Alice uses both, but she cannot seem to get a handle on things and is always either too large to get through the door or too small to reach the key.
+Later, a cake with a note tells her to eat; Alice uses both, but she needs help to get a handle on things and is always too large to get through the door or too small to reach the key.

-While she is tiny, she slips and falls into a pool of water.
+While tiny, she slips and falls into a pool of water.
 She realizes that this little sea is made of tears she cried while a giant.
-She swims to shore with several animals, most notably a sensitive mouse but manages to offend everyone by talking about her cat’s ability to catch birds and mice.
-Left alone, she goes on through the wood and runs into the White Rabbit.
-He mistakes her for his maid and sends her to fetch some things from his house.
-While in the White Rabbit’s home, she drinks another potion and becomes too huge to get out through the door.
-She eventually finds a little cake which, when eaten, makes her small again.
+She swims to shore with several animals, most notably a sensitive mouse, but manages to offend everyone by talking about her Cat’s ability to catch birds and mice.
+Left alone, she enters the woods and runs into the White Rabbit.
+He mistook her for his maid and sent her to fetch some things from his house.
+While in the White Rabbit’s home, she drinks another potion and becomes too massive to exit the door.
+She eventually finds a little cake, which, when eaten, makes her tiny again.

-In the wood again, she comes across a Caterpillar sitting on a mushroom.
-He gives her some valuable advice, as well as a valuable tool: the two sides of the mushroom, which can make Alice grow larger and smaller as she wishes.
-The first time she uses them, she stretches her body out tremendously.
+In the woods again, she sees a Caterpillar sitting on a mushroom.
+He gives her some valuable advice and a tool: the two sides of the mushroom, which can make Alice grow larger and smaller as she wishes.
+The first time she used them, she stretched her body out tremendously.
 While stretched out, she pokes her head into the branches of a tree and meets a Pigeon.
-The Pigeon is convinced that Alice is a serpent, and though Alice tries to reason with her the Pigeon tells her to be off.
-Alice gets herself down to normal proportions and continues her trek through the woods.
-In a clearing, she comes across a little house and shrinks herself down enough to get inside.
-It is the house of the Duchess; the Duchess and the Cook are battling fiercely, and they seem unconcerned about the safety of the baby that the Duchess is nursing.
-Alice takes the baby with her, but the child turns into a pig and trots off into the woods.
+The Pigeon is convinced that Alice is a serpent, and though Alice tries to reason with her, the Pigeon tells her to be off.
+Alice gets down to normal proportions and continues her trek through the woods.
+She comes across a little house in a clearing and shrinks down enough to get inside.
+It is the house of the Duchess; the Duchess and the Cook are battling fiercely, and they seem unconcerned about the baby’s safety that the Duchess is nursing.
+Alice takes the baby with her, but the child turns into a pig and trots into the woods.
 Alice next meets the Cheshire cat (who was sitting in the Duchess’s house but said nothing).
 The Cheshire cat helps her to find her way through the woods, but he warns her that everyone she meets will be mad.

 Alice goes to the March Hare’s house, where she is treated to a Mad Tea Party.
 Present are the March Hare, the Hatter, and the Dormouse.
-Ever since Time stopped working for the Hatter, it has always been six o’clock; it is therefore always teatime.
+Since Time stopped working for the Hatter, it has always been six o’clock; it is, therefore, always teatime.
 The creatures of the Mad Tea Party are some of the most argumentative in all of Wonderland.
 Alice leaves them and finds a tree with a door in it: when she looks through the door, she spies the door-lined hallway from the beginning of her adventures.
-This time, she is prepared, and she manages to get to the lovely garden that she saw earlier.
+This Time, she is prepared and manages to get to the lovely garden she saw earlier.
 She walks on through and finds herself in the garden of the Queen of Hearts.
-There, three gardeners (with bodies shaped like playing cards) are painting the roses red.
+Three gardeners (with bodies shaped like playing cards) are painting the roses red.
 If the Queen finds out that they planted white roses, she’ll have them beheaded.
-The Queen herself soon arrives, and she does order their execution; Alice helps to hide them in a large flowerpot.
+The Queen herself soon arrives, and she orders their execution; Alice helps to hide them in a large flower pot.

-The Queen invites Alice to play croquet, which is a very difficult game in Wonderland, as the balls and mallets are live animals.
+The Queen invites Alice to play croquet, a challenging game in Wonderland, as the balls and mallets are live animals.
 The game is interrupted by the appearance of the Cheshire cat, whom the King of Hearts immediately dislikes.

-The Queen takes Alice to the Gryphon, who in turn takes Alice to the Mock Turtle.
+The Queen takes Alice to the Gryphon, who takes Alice to the Mock Turtle.
 The Gryphon and the Mock Turtle tell Alice bizarre stories about their school under the sea.
-The Mock Turtles sings a melancholy song about turtle soup, and soon afterwards the Gryphon drags Alice off to see the trial of the Knave of Hearts.
+The Mock Turtles sing a melancholy song about turtle soup, and the Gryphon soon drags Alice off to see the trial of the Knave of Hearts.

 Chapter 1 – Down the Rabbit Hole